thedevsyst/stream-proxy/README.md

 npm start
 ```

-The server listens on `process.env.PORT`.
+The server file is located at `server/stream-proxy.js` and listens on `process.env.PORT`.